unifiedjs/handbook/readme.md

 markdown.replace(/^#\s+/g, '## ')
 ```

-But this would be brittle and doesn't handle the thousands of edgecases
+But this would be brittle and doesn't handle the thousands of edge cases
 with complex grammars which make up the syntax of markdown, HTML, and
 MDX.